Plan With Your Advisor

 • ECCF Investment Fund Options

-The Eau Claire Community Foundation (ECCF) encourages, facilitates, and manages long-term philanthropy.
+ECCF encourages, facilitates, and manages long-term philanthropy.
 It focuses its efforts on the greater Eau Claire area, although charitable distributions are often directed to causes throughout the United States.

 Stewardship and Objectives